List of awards and nominations received by Doctor Who: Hugo Awards

 "The Doctor's Wife", "A Good Man Goes to War", and "The Girl Who Waited" from the 2011 series were nominated for the 2012 award for Short Form Dramatic Presentation, with "The Doctor's Wife" being the sixth and, as of August 2025, the most recent winner.

-"Asylum of the Daleks" and "The Angels Take Manhattan" from the autumn half (Note: Prior to the worldwide streaming deal with Disney in 2023, Doctor Who was first broadcast and almost entirely produced in the Northern Hemisphere.) of the 2012–13 series, and 2012 Christmas special "The Snowmen" were nominated for the award in 2013; and "The Name of the Doctor" from the series' spring half and the 50th anniversary special "The Day of the Doctor" were nominated in 2014.
+"Asylum of the Daleks" and "The Angels Take Manhattan" from the autumn half (Note: Outside the worldwide streaming deal with Disney during the Fourteenth and Fifteenth Doctor eras, Doctor Who was first broadcast and almost entirely produced in the Northern Hemisphere.) of the 2012–2013 series, and 2012 Christmas special "The Snowmen" were nominated for the award in 2013; and "The Name of the Doctor" from the series' spring half and the 50th anniversary special "The Day of the Doctor" were nominated in 2014.
 They lost to episodes of Game of Thrones.

 "Listen" from the 2014 series received a nomination in 2015, losing to Orphan Black episode "By Means Which Have Never Yet Been Tried".
 "Heaven Sent" from the 2015 series was nominated in 2016, and lost to Jessica Jones episode "AKA Smile".
 2016 Christmas special "The Return of Doctor Mysterio" was nominated in 2017, and lost to The Expanse episode "Leviathan Wakes".

 2017 Christmas special "Twice Upon a Time" was nominated in 2018; 2019 series episodes "Rosa" and "Demons of the Punjab" were nominated in 2019; 2019 New Year's special "Resolution" was nominated in 2020; and 2020 series episode "Fugitive of the Judoon" was nominated in 2021.
 They lost to episodes of The Good Place.

 60th anniversary specials "Wild Blue Yonder" and "The Giggle" were nominated in 2024, and lost to The Last of Us episode "Long, Long Time", directed by Peter Hoar, a director of the 2025 series of Doctor Who, and a prior nominee for the same award for the 2011 series episode "A Good Man Goes to War".
 2024 series episodes "73 Yards" and "Dot and Bubble" were nominated in 2025, losing to the Star Trek: Lower Decks episode "The New Next Generation".
+2025 series episode "The Story & the Engine" was nominated in 2026.